 Unfortunately, his delight only lasted a little while.
 A day later, the thoughts were back again.
 This time, however, there was one difference.
 Bill knew what to do.
 As soon as the first graphic, violent thought entered his mind, he went into action and made it a reality.
 And immediately, the thought disappeared and he had blessed relief.

-It was a cure and overnight Bill went from tortured to optimistic.
-He could sleep, he could enjoy his friends and, more importantly, he was free to have his own thoughts.
+Overnight Bill went from tortured to optimistic.
+He could sleep, he could enjoy being around his friends and, most importantly, he was free to have his own thoughts.
 He had found a cure.
-Beyond delighted, Bill hoped get rid of all those horrible thoughts for good with his new tactic.
-There was only one problem.
-He had to act out the images.
+Beyond delighted, Bill hoped to get rid of all those horrible thoughts for good with his new tactic.
+There was only one problem: he had to act out the images.

-Still, it was the only cure he had.
-So, day after day, week after week, Bill acted out the thoughts.
-He was convinced this new strategy would put him in control of his life and he wasn’t one to give up and surrender.
+But it was the only cure he had.
+So day after day, week after week, Bill acted out the thoughts.
+He was convinced this new strategy would put him in control of his life, and he wasn’t one to give up and surrender.
 The more frequent they became, the faster he acted them out.
 The more violent they were, the more brutal his re-enactments.
-Over and over, he kept at it.
-Until he couldn’t stand the things he had to do to keep them at bay, until even he saw that he was turning into a monster.
+Over and over, he kept at it until he couldn’t stand the things he had to do to keep them at bay.
+Until even he saw that he was turning into a monster.

 Inside what remained of his soul, Bill realized there was something wrong with what he was doing.
 Desperate, he came up with a new idea.
-Maybe the solution wasn’t to act them all out but to do one to the extreme.
+Maybe the solution wasn’t to act them all out, but to do one to the extreme.
 Maybe, if he did something really, really horrible, they would leave him alone for good.

-As ideas go, it wasn’t his best, but it was the only one he had.
-And he was desperate.
+As ideas go, it wasn’t his best, but it was the best one he had time for.
 Bill decided to try it out.
-So he waited for a thought to appear.
+All he needed was for a thought to appear.

-He didn’t have long to wait.

-When he saw Baphrem’s girlfriend covered in blood in his mind, he didn’t even get excited.
-He simply planned, organized his men and went about getting that thought to become reality.
+When he saw in his mind Baphrem’s girlfriend covered in blood, he didn’t even get excited.
+He simply planned, organized his men, and went about making that thought a reality.
 Just like any other time.
-Part two would come later.

 Catching the girlfriend wasn’t even difficult.
-He got lucky.
-As it turned out, the girl in question went for a run just as his men were patrolling the vicinity.
+He got lucky: the girl in question went for a run just as his men were patrolling the vicinity.
 It was that easy.
-Now that same girlfriend was in his hut, tied up, waiting for him.
+Now that same girlfriend was in his hut, tied up, and waiting for him.
 And Bill was more than ready for her.
 Time to get rid of those bothersome thoughts once and for all.

 Still, Bill knew what he was doing wasn’t right.
-He knew he was going to hurt and, most likely, kill that woman.
+He knew he was going to hurt, and most likely kill that woman.
 He didn’t enjoy hurting people.
 But he was hurting as well.

 Using his intellect, he rationalized what he was about to do.
 He might hate himself for what he had to do to her, but he hated those horrible thoughts more.
 So she had to suffer.
 It was only for a little bit.
 He had been suffering his entire life.
 If she only knew the hell that was his life, she wouldn’t complain.
 Plus, Bill would eventually end her pain when he killed her.
 He only had to make sure he surpassed the expectations of the scenario in his head.
 That way the thoughts might finally leave him alone.
 And he’d be free.
 That was all he wanted.